Cultural Diversity of Brazil

 The influences of African, European and indigenous cultures have their place in the melting pot of Brazil.
 The country’s cultural heritage is as diverse as nature itself.
 Our blog entries tell you all about it.

-It is assumed that many new active substances can be discovered in the Amazon Rainforest because the Amazon region is one of the most biologically diverse sources on the planet.
-This is also where the so-called curanderos, native healers, can be found, who pass on the knowledge of traditional medicine from generation to generation.
+Considering the Amazon is one of the most biologically diverse regions on the planet, it is believed that there are many active substances yet to be discovered within the Amazon Rainforest.
+This is also where the so-called curanderos, native healers, are found, who pass on the knowledge of traditional medicine from generation to generation.

 Informal residential neighborhoods are transforming, providing space for cultural events and new concepts for urban development, and are increasingly being discovered by tourism and artists.
 Some are even emerging as the city's new trendy neighborhoods, serving as a source of inspiration for urbanists and city planners worldwide.